 So when we say a solar panel’s lifespan is around 25-30 years, we really mean that a solar panel will perform at its best for 25-30 years.
 After the 25 years, the output of the solar panel is simply no longer guaranteed, due to a drop in panel efficiency.

 Do Solar Panels Degrade over Time?

 “Rate of Degradation” is an important term to understand when it comes to Solar Panels.
-The ‘rate of degradation’ is used to describe the speed in which a Solar panels loses efficiency and power output over time.
+The ‘rate of degradation’ is used to describe the speed in which a Solar panels loose efficiency and power output over time.
 At Deege Solar, we take rate of degradation into consideration, when calculating your yearly energy output and return on investment.
-Providing you with the most reliable transparent figures for your solar PV system generation.
+Providing you with the most reliable transparent figures for your solar panel system generation.

 But, why does solar panel degradation occur?
 What affects the rate at which solar panels degrade?
 And are there ways to avoid panel degradation?
 Read on to find out!

 One of the main reasons a Solar panel degrades, is because of long-term exposure to UV rays and adverse weather conditions.
 High temperatures and warmer climates are likely to increase degradation rates.
 Similar to how your phone loses battery quicker in the heat.
 However, it is the extreme cold weather and areas subject to heavy snow and wind which affects solar panels the most.
 Lucky enough the UK isn’t usually exposed to extreme weather events such as heatwaves, snowstorms and hurricanes so much so that it would affect your solar panel’s performance.
 Solar panels in moderate climates, such as the UK, should retain 96% of their generation capabilities even after 20 years.